 114. Snow Princess Calendula

-The calendula’ Snow Princess’ has pale, creamy white double flowers, some with dark centers and some have yellow centers.
+The calendula’ Snow Princess’ has pale, creamy white double flowers, some with dark centers and some with yellow centers.
 Botanical studies suggest that it originated in the Mediterranean region.
 This flower is not so much used to eat but used in tinctures and ointments as it has been shown to treat skin inflammation, cuts, bruises, and infections very well.

 115. White Borage